belajarpowershell/kubernetes-lab/k3s-lab-setup/100-alpine1/111-setup-boot-files-part3-pxelinux.cfg.md

 #### Configure the boot menu `pxelinux.cfg/default`
 The final piece is to prepare the boot menu to load and present a selection that will install the Ubuntu OS.

-The `syslinux-6.04-pre1-PXE-specific.tar` already contains the `pxelinux.cfg/default` that is working.
-Lets do this manually.
+This file is already with the configuration below.

 Validate the file content of `pxelinux.cfg/default` matches the code below.
 ```